AmitSahoo-01/project2/README.md

 This project is totally created in local system and push it into git.

 And Finally it is shown in git as project2
+ Again use a flag in this repo to understand git